This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- In a large bowl or direction in a zip bag, combine the marinade ingredients.
+- In a large bowl or directly in a zip bag, combine the marinade ingredients.

-- Tip: while the beef marinades, this is a great time to soak your skewers.
+- Add the cubed beef pieces and let them marinate for at least 30 minutes, or overnight.
+Tip: while the beef marinades, this is a great time to soak your skewers.

 - Thread the cubes of meat onto the skewers, alternating with vegetables if using.